silver and gold round coins in box

 Excluding countries is the most effective way to avoid the DST and ROC fees as you exclude traffic entirely from specific countries.

-How to batch countries exclusions
+How to batch country exclusions

 If you’d like to exclude multiple countries in bulk, Google Ads allows you to add a list of up to 1000 location exclusions at a time, rather than adding each country one-by-one.